 • Teens have Entourage, a dimly lit lounge with couches, games, video screens, and counselors who enforce a no-grown-ups policy.

-The Pool Scene on the NCL Breakaway
+The Breakaway’s Pool Scene

 The family and adult pool area are next to each other, separated by the bar and towel exchange.
 It was nice to be able to easily grab an afternoon beer while TT played, especially since it was nearly impossible to separate her from the Sponge Bob-themed splash pad’s sprinklers, slides and wading pool (below).
 She was over the moon when a nighttime pool party kept it open well passed her bedtime.